torvalds/linux/Documentation/admin-guide/LSM/landlock.rst

     The ``domain`` field indicates the ID of the domain that blocked the request.
-The ``blockers`` field indicates the cause(s) of this denial (separated by a comma), and the following fields identify the kernel object (similar to SELinux).
+The ``blockers`` field indicates the cause(s) of this denial (separated by a comma), and the following fields identify the kernel object (similar to SEGNU/Linux).
 There may be more than one of this record type per audit event.

     Example with a file link request generating two records in the same event::